danutDiac/tsa-node-project/doc/retrieveUsers.md

-# Retrieving user details
+# Retrieving users

-Returns a JSON with information about a list of users based on lastname
+Returns a JSON with information about a list of users

 * **URL:** <br>
-    /users/retrieve/:name
+    /users/

 * **Method:** <br>
     `GET`